cas4077/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Clara  Stafford is a graduate trainee in the Brain and Mind Institute at Western University, under the supervision of [Dr. Adrian Owen](https://owenlab.uwo.ca/).
-Her research interests include traumatic brain injuries and understanding the long-term biopsychosocial impacts related to concussion.
-She is currently undertaking her 3rd year in her PhD program.
+Clara  Stafford is a graduate trainee in the Social, Personality, Development Psychology area at Western University, under the supervision of [Dr. Paul F. Tremblay](http://publish.uwo.ca/~ptrembla/research-test.html).
+Her research interests include advanced measurement issues and advanced statistical modeling.
+Clara is a passionate programmer and has a keen eye for statistical inquiry and methodology.
+Consequently, she has taught statistics workshops at Western University, using both R and SPSS.

-Clara completed her undergraduate thesis in 2015, under the supervision of Dr. Michael Petrides at the world-renowned Montreal Neurological Institute.
-She subsequently joined Dr. Owen's lab as a research assistant before beginning her graduate studies at Western University.
-Her Master's thesis investigated the structural neural correlates of cognitive-motor dissociation in patients with prolonged disorders of consciousness.
-She began her PhD in September 2017, and switched her research focus to understanding the long-term impacts of concussion in the general population.
+Clara has worked for psychological and management consulting firms since 2018, and has worked on projects for both government and private industry clients.
+She is continuously on the lookout for additional consulting and contract-based opportunities.